 Hey bloom girls!
-It’s finally October, and you know what that means!
+It’s October, and you know what that means!
 That’s right, Halloween!
 Who doesn’t love a month of bonfires, ghost stories, scary movies, candy, and pumpkin spice everything!?
 The absolute best way to ring in this year’s season of spooky fun is with a Halloween party!
 So get your planners out ladies, it’s time to mark your calendar and get planning!
-Here are a few tips to planning a Halloween party that people will be dying to go to.
+Here are 6 tips for planning a Halloween party that people will be dying to go to.

 You have the whole year to dress normal.
 This is the one time of year where you can be anything, and I mean ANYTHING you want!
 Whether they’re silly, sexy, sporty, or just plain scary, costumes are the best part about Halloween.
 If you think your guests will need some incentive, make it a contest!
 The winner can receive a prize of your choosing.
 Here are some fun ideas from our team below!

-Who’s ready to boogy!?
+Who’s ready to boogie!?
 Every party needs some fun music to liven things up…or deaden things up?
 Regardless, it’s important to make sure your music fits the theme.
 No one wants to be at a Halloween party listening to Katy Perry singing California Girls.
-Make a play list with all of the Halloween classics or, if you’re on a time crunch, you can use our pre-made Spotify playlist!
+Make a playlist with all of the Halloween classics or, if you’re on a time crunch, you can use our pre-made Spotify playlist!
 Check out it out, here.

 The worst thing about growing up is not being able to participate in trick or treating.
 Who says the kids get all the goodies?
 Have some sweet and salty munchies for your guests to keep their monster of an appetite at bay!
 Get creative by making Halloween themed desserts.